Customer Experience for an Online Marketplace: How Can Your Brand Impress Shoppers?

 • Don’t overdo the design to the point of distraction

-• Tailor the survey to a specific audience.
+• Tailor the survey to a specific audience

-Stay Competitive with Pricing
+4. Stay Competitive With Pricing

-Offer Accessible and Good Customer Service
+5. Offer Good, Accessible Customer Service

 Good customer service is an important aspect of a positive experience.
 Customers want to know that they’re taken care of.
 They reward the brands that offer excellent support and punish those who don’t.